Great Leaders: King Kamehameha I (Part 5): Ruling a United Kingdom of Hawaii

 Great Britain and France – a rivalry that ran for more than a half a millennium, but in the quest for industrial revolution, unfortunately for the home of the Eiffel Tower and the most romantic city in the world, they lose the top position.

 Stories of industrialization usually field with awe inspiring numbers as well as technological progress France’s story was no different.
 So how did France industrialized?
-And more importantly, why did it lagged behind its rivals in the north and later in East (Germany)?
+And more importantly, why did it lagged behind its rivals in the north and later in east (Germany)?

 Pre-Industrialized France